b-xb/maze-generator/README.md

 The code for generating the maze can be found on the `#generateMaze()` method of the `MazeMap` class.

-### Psuedocode
+### Pseudocode

 The current algorithm that is implemented uses a depth-first approach when exploring the graph tree.

 1. Create a grid of squares, thinking of each square as if it is a node on a graph
 2. Create an edge between every square and it's directly horizontal and vertical neighbours
 3. Pick a random square from the grid of squares
-4. Add the square a list of squares that have been visited
+4. Add this square to a list of squares that have been visited already
 5. Create an empty list which will be used to store the path we follow
-6. Pick a random edge that is connected to this square that is not a wall and hasn't already been travelled along
+6. Pick a random edge connected to this square that is not a wall and hasn't already been travelled along
-7. Are there any random edges left to explore?
+7. Are there any random edges (connected to this square) left to explore?
     1. If there are edges left to explore (connected to this square):
         1. Examine the square at the other side of this edge
         2. Has this new square been visted before?